-Agree Neutral Disagree

-CAT services are effective, convenient, and

-easy to use.

-Collier County needs more service and/or

-more service options.

-Existing CAT service covers the areas I think

-are most needed to travel to regularly.

-Collier County should invest more into

-expanding mobility services and options.

-Improved public transit service will improve

-economic opportunities in Collier County.

-CAT is effective at making the public aware

-of existing transit and mobility services.
+- CAT services are effective, convenient, easy to use. - The County needs more service and/or more service options. - Existing CAT service covers the areas I travel regularly. - The County should invest more to expand mobility service/options - More transit/mobility service will improve economic opportunities - CAT is effective at making the public aware of existing transit/mobility services